hkulsgaard/sulcus/README.md

   * After the installation, you can follow the instruction on the "[How to run prediction](How-to-run-prediction)" section
   * Configuration and Dataset files are provided as `config.yaml` and `dataset.csv` located in the `demo` directory
   * Download the GM patches samples ([Google Drive](https://drive.google.com/drive/folders/1UZfIUG00gDGM0ZMPfYQh8W-7hgyn2Yci?usp=sharing)) and place it in the `demo` directory

+  > This GM patches were extracted from preprocessed images of the IXI dataset, available under the Creative Commons CC BY-SA 3.0 license.
+For more detailed information, refer to the [official website of IXI project](https://brain-development.org/ixi-dataset/)